Housing and Residence Life

 Student Success Center

 The Academic Advisement office works closely with students and offers guidance on academic, personal, and social matters.
-Academic Advisement staff monitor students’ academic progress, assist students with their adjustment to the College, maintain close contact with the faculty, and provide special counseling to students on academic probation.
+Academic Advisement staff monitor students’ academic progress, assist students with their adjustment to the University, maintain close contact with the faculty, and provide special counseling to students on academic probation.

 Services for Students with Disabilities